Route 159 (Connecticut–Massachusetts): History

 Modern Route 159 roughly follows the path of the Upper Boston Post Road between Hartford and Springfield.
 In the 1920s, current Route 159 in Connecticut, with a few minor exceptions, was a primary state road designated as State Highway 110.
-Around 1930, the continuation in Massachusetts was numbered as State Route 5A, which ran along Main Street but continued north along River Road to the South End Bridge, where it crossed into Springfield to connect with U.S. Route 5.
-In the 1932 state highway renumbering, the route in both Connecticut and Massachusetts was designated as U.S. Route 5A.
+Around 1930, the continuation in Massachusetts was numbered as State Route 5A, which ran along Main Street but continued north along River Road to the South End Bridge, where it crossed into Springfield to connect with US 5.
+In the 1932 state highway renumbering, the route in both Connecticut and Massachusetts was designated as US 5A.
 However, by 1938, Massachusetts redesignated its portion of the route as State Route 5A, truncating US 5A to the state line.
 The new State Route 5A was also relocated to follow Main Street into West Springfield, then continuing along River Street, Park Street, and Elm Street, where it ended at US 5.
-In October 1968, Connecticut decommissioned its U.S. Route 5A and the road was redesignated in both states as Route 159.The portion in West Springfield, which was not state-maintained, became an unnumbered road.
+In October 1968, Connecticut decommissioned its US 5A and the road was redesignated in both states as Route 159.
+The portion in West Springfield, which was not state-maintained, became an unnumbered road.

-Junction list
+Major intersections

 Mileposts reset at the state line.